-• Do a "quick and dirty" rough estimate - Determine whether the
+• Do a "quick and dirty" rough estimate - Determine whether the new AMT will mean extra t taxes for the company. . ·

 - Think longer term If AMT does not affect the company now, it may in the future. - Gather data/establish approach Begin now to gather necessary data and establish an approach.